 Challenges to the One-Leg Stand Test in Rhode Island

 Although the one-leg stand test is a commonly used field sobriety test, it has a lot of issues.
 This can make it unreliable and vulnerable to challenges in court.
 If you have failed the one leg stand, you do not have to fight this alone.
-You can have an experienced Rhode Island DUI lawyer from the Law Office of David Ellison represent and help you with this.
+You can have an experienced Rhode Island DUI lawyer from Ellison Law LLC represent and help you with this.

 Environmental factors could distract or otherwise disrupt the one leg stand in progress.
 Environmental factors include things like: